 After this it became clear I had to launch Conchu as soon as possible or run the risk of being copied.
 I was absolutely certain that Conchu had real potential.

-While we waited for Apple’s approval for iPhone I had the legitimate idea to try Conchu with a beta-tester, a lovely lady I know and care very much for.
+While we waited for Apple’s approval for iPhone I had the legitimate idea to try Conchu with a beta-tester, a lovely woman I know and care very much for.

 That’s how Conchu’s first real date took place in Santiago de Chile, on December 5 at 22:00 at Moloko bar in Tobalaba street.